partrickJhonson/beef/Information-Gathering.md

-_So now, you have BeEF up and running, and you've hooked your first browser.
-What's the next step?_
+_So now, you have BeEF up and running, and you have hooked your first browser.
+You might be wondering what the next step is._

 _Your first step will often be to perform reconnaissance on the remote host.
 Which browser and plugins do they have running?
 Which website have you hooked?_

+_This page will provide some information on how you may begin to go about this process._

 ## Browser Fingerprinting